Abelian instances of nonabelian symplectic reduction: Examples I: Semidirect products

 For the formulation of Theorem \ref{thm:semidirect} note that, as a vector space, the dual Lie algebra $\Lag^*=\Lah^*\times \Ag^*$.
 Moreover, the mapping $i^*:\Lag^*=\Lah^*\times \Ag^*\to \Ag^*$ is given by $i^*(\gamma,\nu)=\nu$.
 Also note that there is an induced action of $\Hg$ on $\Ag^*$, by the action of the transpose of $h^{-1}$ on $\Ag$.
 The corresponding isotropy group of $\nu\in \Ag^*$ will be denoted by $\Hg_\nu$.

 \begin{theorem} As above, let $\G$ be the semidirect product $\Hg\ltimes \Ag$, with $\Hg$ connected and $\Ag$ a vector space.
-Suppose that $\G$ defines a free and proper Hamiltonian action on the symplectic manifold $(M,\omega)$ with equivariant momentum map $J_\G:M\to \Lag^*$.
-Let $\mu=(\gamma, \nu)\in \Lah^*\times \Ag^*$.
+Suppose that $\G$ defines a free and proper Hamiltonian action on the symplectic manifold $(M,\omega)$ with equivariant momentum map $J_\G:M\to \Lah^*\times \Ag^*$.
+Let $\mu=(\gamma, \nu)\in J_\G(M)\subset \Lah^*\times \Ag^*$.
 There exists a symplectic diffeomorphism between the symplectic reduced spaces $M\dslash_\mu\G$ and $M\dslash_{\nu}\Ag$ if and only if $\Hg_\nu=\{e_\Hg\}$. \end{theorem}

-The proof goes by showing that the condition that $\Hg_\nu=\{e_\Hg\}$ is equivalent to the simultaneous validity of the following two conditions: 1. the dimension of the coadjoint orbit $\mathcal{O}_\mu$ satisfies \eqref{eq:dimcondcoadjoint}, 2. the subgroup $\G_\mu$ is connected.
+The proof proceeds by showing that the condition that $\Hg_\nu=\{e_\Hg\}$ is equivalent to the simultaneous validity of the following two conditions: 1. the dimension of the coadjoint orbit $\mathcal{O}_\mu$ satisfies Eq.~\eqref{eq:dimcondcoadjoint}; 2. the subgroup $\G_\mu$ is connected.
 After establishing this equivalence, the proof follows from Theorem \ref{th:main-new}.
-We omit the details.\footnote{In fact, Theorem 3.1 in \cite{Marsden1998} shows that if $\Hg_\nu=\{e_\Hg\}$ then $\mathcal{O}_\mu$ is symplectically diffeomorphic to $T^*\Hg$ and in particular its dimension satisfies \eqref{eq:dimcondcoadjoint}.}
+We omit the details.\footnote{In fact, Theorem 3.1 in \cite{Marsden1998} shows that if $\Hg_\nu=\{e_\Hg\}$ then $\mathcal{O}_\mu$ is symplectically diffeomorphic to $T^*\Hg$ and in particular its dimension satisfies Eq.~\eqref{eq:dimcondcoadjoint}.}

 As indicated in the introduction, Theorem \ref{th:main-new} applies to the Euclidean group $\G=\SE(2)$ (for generic elements $\mu\in \Lag^*$).
 Let us see why this is true in the light of Theorem \ref{thm:semidirect}.
 We have $\G=\SE(2)=\SO(2)\ltimes \R^2$ where $\Hg=\SO(2)$ acts on $\Ag=\R^2$ by rotations.
 Upon identification of $\Ag^*$ with $\R^2$ via the dot product, the resulting action of $\SO(2)$ on $\Ag^*$ is again by rotations.
 A nonzero $\nu\in \R^2=\Ag^*$ is not fixed by any nontrivial rotation so $\SO(2)_\nu=\{e_{\SO(2)}\}$ and Theorem \ref{thm:semidirect} can be used to conclude the equivalence between the abelian and nonabelian symplectic reductions.